iAlan02/katacoda-scenarios/git-clone/intro.md

-Lets see how to clone a repo!
+let's see how to clone a repo!